jvbalen/autoencoders_cf/README.md

 It also incorporates some refactoring due to [`vae-cf-pytorch`](https://github.com/belepi93/vae-cf-pytorch) by `belepi93`.

 ## Models

 Mostly stable implementations:
-- `models.linear.LinearRecommender`: Simple linear recommender that defaults to SLIM [3] in its closed-form variant [2].
+- `models.linear.LinearRecommender`: simple linear recommender that defaults to SLIM [3] in its closed-form variant [2].
 Can be combined with several other non-gradient-based learning algorithms via its `weights_fn` argument.
 See also `LinearRecommenderFromFile`
-- `models.als.ALSRecommender`: simple implementation of Hu's weighted alternating least squares [4]
 - `models.skl.SKLRecommender`: a recommender class for wrapping scikit-learn classifiers
+- `models.als.ALSRecommender`: a simplified implementation of Hu's weighted alternating least squares [4]
+- `models.tf.TFRecommender`: a (denoising) auto-encoder recommender implemented in TensorFlow, various models supported

 Experimental:
+- `models.als.WALSRecommender`: a version of Hu's weighted ALS [4] but with arbitrary dense weights
 - `models.als.WSLIMRecommender`: a closed-form version of SLIM with weighting as proposed in Hu's weighted ALS paper [4]
-- `models.tf.WAERecommender`: a sparse, full-rank auto-encoder, implemented in TensorFlow
+- `models.distill.DistilledRecommender`: a TFRecommender that is trained on the predictions of another model

 Baselines:
 - `models.base.PopularityRecommender`

-The `WAE` model performs high-dimensional regression, like SLIM [3] and EASE^R [2], but with sparse weights.
-It uses SGD for optimization, and additionally supports binary and categorical cross-entropy alongside SLIM's squared-error loss.

 ## Configuration